Sumukha1496/maskdata/README.md

   // Character to mask the data.
 The default value is '*'
   maskWith: '*',

-  // Max masked characters in the output(EXCLUDING the unmasked characters)
+  // Max masked characters in the output(EXCLUDING the unmasked characters).
+Default value is 512
   maxMaskedCharacters: 512,

   // Config to mask OR keep the dots(.).
 Default value is true, i.e, mask dots
   maskDot: true,

   // Config to mask OR keep the first part of the JWT. i.e, the header part.
 Default value is true, i.e, mask the header part
   maskHeader: true,